-In the framework of our student scholarship program, in cooperation with Quinnipiac University in the United States, the renowned American university welcomes two of our students to complete an MBA program specifically designed for this purpose.
+In the framework of our student scholarship program, in cooperation with Quinnipiac University in the United States, the renowned American university welcomes students to complete an MBA program specifically designed for this purpose.

 “At Quinnipiac University, students are our top priority.
 We are committed to providing a supportive and stimulating environment for their intellectual and personal development.
 All of the University’s activities are conducted along three core values: high-quality academic programs, a student-centered environment, and a strong sense of community.
 The study environment at Quinnipiac is rather personalised, reflecting our institution’s commitment to high quality education, academic work and professional development.